django-tastypie/django-tastypie/docs/compatibility_notes.rst

 to the way MySQL works & the way Django generates index names, this migration would fail miserably on many MySQL installs.

-If you are using MySQL, South & the ``ApiKey`` authentication class, you should manually add an index for the the ``ApiKey.key`` field.
+If you are using MySQL & the ``ApiKey`` authentication class, you may need to manually add an index for the the ``ApiKey.key`` field.
 Something to the effect of::